cmeiklejohn/kubernetes-hello-world-example/AWS/Task.md

 kubectl get pods
 ```

-Make sure that the container status is "Running".
+Make sure that the container status is `Running`.
+If your container status is not `Running`, then:

-If you see "ImagePullBackoff", your image could not be pulled.
+- If you see `ImagePullBackoff`, your image could not be pulled.
 You may have specified the image name incorrectly.
-Follow step 5 and return to step 3.
+Run `kubectl delete deployment <deployment_name>` and return to step 3.
+- If you see `ErrImgPull`, your image could not be accessed by your Kubernetes cluster because it does not have permissions to the image you pushed to the container registry.
+You may need to search how to grant access from your container registry to your Kubernetes cluster.
+Run `kubectl delete deployment <deployment_name>`, grant any required permissions, and return to step 3 to try again.

+If your container is `Running`, you've successfully deployed your application.

 **5. Remove the deployment.**

 ```
-kubectl delete service <deployment_name>
-kubectl delete deployment <deployment_name>
+kubectl delete deployment hello-cluster
 ```